 The easiest and most common way to earn dual credit is to sign up for a dual credit class taught by an MVHS teacher.
 These are listed in this handbook.
 Talk to your counselor about choosing appropriate courses for your high school, college, and career goals.
 If you decide to take a course for dual credit, you will need to complete a Mt.Vernon enrollment form and an application from the credit-granting college (your teacher will give you these forms in the first week of class).
 You will also need to fulfill any additional requirements as laid out by the credit-granting institution.
 Some courses involve a fee as well.
 You may also work with your counselor to sign up for a college or university class offered either online or through a local post-secondary institution.
-Many courses offered at the college level would also be able to count as dual credit for your high school transcript.
-See your counselor for more information about this.
+Many courses offered at the college level can also count as dual credit for your high school transcript.